The marriage of two families two centuries ago launched a brand that knows family leadership is key to its success.

 Barrels are used during the vinification process and, depending on the wine, stainless steel or oak barrels, small and large options, may be chosen.
 For example, the Brut Sous Bois and Close Saint-Hilare are 100-percent vinified in oak casks, whereas Nicolas François is blended with wine from both stainless steel and oak barrels.

 The amount of time the wines are aged at Billecart-Salmon is also lengthier than the average Champagne.
-Unlike the legal minimum required for Champagne wines—15 months for non-vintage wines and 36 months for vintage wines—Billecart-Salmon bottles are laid down for between three and 10 years in its chalk cellars before they are judged ready for tasting.
+Unlike the legal minimum required for Champagne wines—15 months for non-vintage wines and 36 months for vintage wines—Billecart-Salmon champagne and wine bottles are laid down for between three and 10 years in its chalk cellars before they are judged ready for tasting.

 “Our gift to clients is quality and an exceptional experience.”